Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Conclusions

 \section{Conclusions}

-Based on the proposal set first by the authors of Ref.~\cite{Linsefors:2013cd} on how some well defined predictions can be made concerning the probability and duration of inflation in LQC, we have extended their analysis for other power-law monomial potentials like the quadratic, quartic and sextic, and also for the Higgs-like potential for the inflaton.
-In the later model, we have also investigated the results obtained for different values for the vacuum expectation value.
-While in the context of cold inflation, the three power-law potentials are disadvantaged by the Planck data~\cite{Akrami:2018odb}, warm inflation can rehabilitate them again due to the radiation production effects and this justify using these potentials in the present study.
+Based on the proposal introduced by the authors of Ref.~\cite{Linsefors:2013cd} on how some well-defined predictions can be made concerning the probability and duration of inflation in LQC, we have extended their analysis for other power-law monomial potentials, like the quadratic, quartic, and sextic potentials, and for the Higgs-like potential for the inflaton.
+In the latter model, we also investigated the results obtained for different values of the vacuum expectation value.
+While in the context of cold inflation the three power-law potentials are disadvantaged by the {\it Planck} data~\cite{Akrami:2018odb}, warm inflation can rehabilitate them again due to the radiation production effects and this justifies using these potentials in the present study.
 Besides, as simple potential models, it is important to consider them for comparison purposes in general.
-Motivated by the warm inflation picture, where radiation can be present throughout the inflationary regime, in this work we have then investigated the effects of radiation on the predictions for inflation in LQC for all the above mentioned primordial inflation potential models.
+Motivated by the warm inflation picture, where radiation can be present throughout the inflationary regime, in this work we investigated the effects of radiation on the predictions for inflation in LQC for all of the above-mentioned primordial inflation potential models.

-{}Following the procedure detailed in Refs.~\cite{Linsefors:2013cd,Bolliet:2017czc}, we have obtained different PDFs for different relevant quantities, including for example the number of \textit{e}-folds of inflation, number of preinflationary \textit{e}-folds from the LQC bounce to the start of the slow-roll inflation, the fraction of radiation energy density at the bounce, and draw statistical conclusions from them for each of the models studied here.
-We assumed initial conditions for the energy density in the remote past, well before the bounce and evolved them considering also the radiation. {}For the cases studied and for the analysis performed for each of the resulting PDFs, we found that the number of \textit{e}-folds of the preinflationary phase is approximately $4$ \textit{e}-folds in all the models analyzed, and increases with the radiation energy density.
-On the other hand, the number of inflationary \textit{e}-folds changes a lot among the models and also strongly depends on the radiation energy density present at the bounce time.
+{}Following the procedure detailed in Refs.~\cite{Linsefors:2013cd,Bolliet:2017czc}, we obtained different PDFs for different relevant quantities including, for example, the number of \textit{e}-folds of inflation, the number of preinflationary \textit{e}-folds from the LQC bounce to the start of the slow-roll inflation, and the fraction of radiation energy density at the bounce, and drew statistical conclusions from them for each of the models studied here.
+We assumed initial conditions for the energy density in the remote past, well before the bounce, and evolved them considering also the radiation. {}For the cases studied and for the analysis performed for each of the resulting PDFs, we found that the number of \textit{e}-folds of the preinflationary phase is approximately {\rm 4} \textit{e}-folds in all of the models analyzed, and increases with the radiation energy density.
+On the other hand, the number of inflationary \textit{e}-folds changes a lot between the models and also strongly depends on the radiation energy density present at the bounce time.